 Some healers use several symbols simultaneously by sending energy to future events that worry their patients, such as laboratory test results or the outcome of a competition.
-Visualize the major symbols and chant their names three times each while asking them for positive vibrations on the day of the event.
+Visualize the major symbols and chant their names three times each while asking them for positive vibrations on the event day.
 The anticipated result is that when the events finally occur, patients will be better able to deal with whatever comes their way.

 According to Steve Murray, the author of Reiki, The Ultimate Guide—Learn Sacred Symbols & Attunements Plus Reiki Secrets You Should Know, Reiki practitioners and masters discover after training that they have been attuned to Usui Reiki Symbols with additional lines, lines that are different, and those that move in opposite directions.

-Historians attribute the variations in Reiki Symbols to the ancient tradition of the teaching of Reiki solely on a verbal basis.
+Historians attribute the variations in Reiki Symbols to the ancient tradition of verbally teaching Reiki.
 For centuries, Reiki teachers prohibited their students from writing down lessons.
 So the transfer of knowledge was done from memory, resulting in the symbol variations.
-Since the advent of Reiki into the New World, its symbols have been properly recorded, reigning in additional variations.
+Since the advent of Reiki in the New World, its symbols have been properly recorded, reigning in additional variations.

-Apart from the historical reason, some Reiki masters have modified the Reiki symbols on purpose to personalize their version.
+Apart from the historical reason, some Reiki masters have intentionally modified the Reiki symbols to personalize their version.
 Variations have sprung from masters’ desire for their formats to be unique and to reflect their beliefs.
 Also, other Reiki masters have instructed their wards to implement adjustments.

-Reiki masters assure there is no right or wrong approach to this.
+Reiki masters ensure there is no right or wrong approach to this.
 Again, what’s important is the intention of the symbol’s meaning.

 As you familiarize yourself with the different Reiki symbols, you’ll find that regularly using them improves your physical, spiritual, and psychological well-being.
 You’ll also discover that your focus will change to reflect them as you get acclimatized to their intentions.

 If you read this guide out of curiosity and have yet to experience a Reiki treatment, try one.
 Better yet, learn the practice by taking lessons or consulting a Reiki master.
-You’ll then be stronger in understanding the symbols and using them in your daily life.
+You’ll then better understand the symbols and use them in your daily life.
 Here’s to a profound existence in mind, body, and spirit.